paolocaraos/EECS40-SideScroller/README.md

 How-to-Play
 ---------------
 The orange flying creature (Charizard) represents the player.
 The player travels through a dungeon with obstacles, items and enemies.
 The player can move by clicking the arrow keys.
 The player can shoot by clicking the target symbol in the middle of the arrow keys.
-To advance to the next level, the player must kill all enemies within the dungeon.
+To advance to the next level, the player must find and kill all enemies within the dungeon.

 Notes
 ---------------
+In order to allow more flexibility with the level design, not all levels have bricks as borders of the dungeon.

 Support